musicq/store/README.md

 }, 3000)
 ```

 That looks great!
 However, how could we dispatch an async action?
-That's super easy in @musicq/store.
+That's super easy in `store`.

 Let's say we need to tell the server the new todo data via HTTP request, then update the store once the server responses.